ericfaris/vpc-get-high-scores-image/README.md

 22. Navigate to the C:\Pinball\PinUPSystem\PinupPopper\LAUNCH folder

-23. Run GetAllHighScores.bat
+23. Run `POPMENU_GetHighScoresForAllTables.bat`
-    You should see a cmd window start executing and pulling down the images You should also be able to check your C:\Pinball\PinUPSystem\POPMedia\Visual Pinball     X\Other2 to see the high score images being created.
+    You should see a command window start executing and pulling down the images...
+    You should also be able to check your `C:\Pinball\PinUPSystem\POPMedia\Visual Pinball X\Other2` folder to see the high score images being created.

 24. Run PinUP Popper